tylertroy/numpypie/README.md

-# pypie
+# numpypie
-a photoionization and mass spectrum data workup library with error propogation support.
+A photoionization and mass spectrum data workup library with error propogation support.

 ## Description